Marx-Engels | Lenin | Stalin | Home Page

 The conflict between these opposite trends, positive and negative, constitutes the basis and content of the present international situation.

 Amidst this conflict of opposites, so-called pacifism arose and wilted before it could bloom, failing to mark either an "era," an "epoch" or a "period."
-It failed to
+It failed to justify either the hopes of the compromisers or the apprehensions of the counter-revolutionaries.

 In this conflict the "renowned" names of Poincaré and Hughes, of MacDonald and Herriot, perished.